Brexit – What consequences for European Works Councils ?

 The pound hits its lowest level since 1985.
 In early July 2016, several commercial property funds have been forced to suspend redemptions.
 They have to raise cash and need to sell properties.
 Over half of this sector is now on ice.
 The pressure on the pound is stoking inflation, denting household finances and putting a brake on spending.
 The first quarter of 2017 saw the biggest decline in retail sales since the financial crisis (Press report, 21 April 2017).
 Shoppers would face “higher prices, less choice and poorer quality” (BBC report, 10 July 2017).
 UK policymakers face a dilemma between countering rising inflation (up from 0.4 to 2.9 percent since the referendum) and falling growth, making the UK the worst performer in the European Union and bottom of the league among the world’s advanced economies (Press report, 15 June 2017).
-The vote to leave the European Union is already costing UK households 600 £ a year (Press report, 1 November 2017).
-Impact analysis, undertaken by the government, found that economic growth would suffer under any of the existing models for a future relationship with the EU (Press report, 8 March 2018).
+The vote to leave the European Union has cost each UK household already 900 £ (Press report, 22 May 2018) and impact analysis, undertaken by the government, found that economic growth would suffer under any of the existing models for a future relationship with the EU (Press report, 8 March 2018).

 Many companies are likely to freeze recruitment or to relocate jobs, some examples:

 - The Swiss pharmaceutical group Roche warns of drug shortages in the United Kingdom and will reconsider its investments there.
 (Press report, 21 July 2016)